Can LLMs Accurately Score Medical Diagnoses and Clinical Reasoning?: Data, Panels and

 {\bf The LLM Jury} was formed from three leading LLM models: Anthropic's Claude Opus 4.1 (2025-08-05), Google's Gemini 2.5 Pro (2025-06-17) and OpenAI's o3 (2025-04-16).
-These leading reasoning AI models were chosen from different labs to enhance diversity.
-The \lj models were identically prompted and asked to provide each of the four scores (Dx, DDx, Reasoning, negative treatment risk) on the same 1-5 scale as the human panels.
-The primary panel's diagnoses and clinical reasoning were supplied as ground truth in the prompt.
-In total, each \lj model evaluated $3334$ diagnoses: the $300$ ward diagnoses associated with the cases reviewed by the primary panels, and $3034$ LLM diagnoses made by a variety of models.
-The \LJ scores are computed as the mean score over the three \lj models' scores.
-We chose not to round the \LJ scores to integer values to preserve the granularity of the aggregated evaluations and reflect uncertainty arising from disagreement among the jury models.
+These reasoning AI models were chosen from different labs to enhance diversity.
+The \lj models were identically prompted to provide each of the four scores (Dx, DDx, Reasoning, negative treatment risk) on the same 1-5 scale as the human panels.
+In total, each \lj model evaluated $3334$ diagnoses: $300$ ward diagnoses associated with the cases reviewed by the primary panels, and $3034$ LLM diagnoses made by a variety of models.
+In the \lj prompt, the primary panel's diagnoses and clinical reasoning were supplied as ground truth.
+The final \LJ scores are computed as the mean of the three \lj model scores.
+We do not round the \LJ scores to integer values, preserving the granularity of the aggregated evaluations and reflecting uncertainty arising from disagreement among the jury models.

-The \textbf{re-score panels}, a second set of expert panels, re-evaluated a random duplicate sample of $30$ LLM diagnoses to assess inter-panel agreement.
-Re-score panels were not provided with the full case details, only the AI model predictions and the primary panel's diagnoses and clinical reasoning as ground truth, exactly mirroring the data provided to the LLM jury.
+The \textbf{re-score panels}, a second set of expert panels, re-scored a random duplicate sample of $30$ LLM diagnoses to assess inter-panel agreement.
+Re-score panels were not provided with the full case details, only the AI model predictions and the primary panel's diagnoses and clinical reasoning as ground truth, exactly mirroring the data provided to the LLM Jury.
+For efficiency, the primary panels scored diagnoses immediately after recording their diagnoses and clinical reasoning, and therefore were aware of the full case details.
+However, because scoring was anchored to concordance with the panel's own diagnoses and reasoning using predefined criteria, this context was unlikely to systematically bias the assigned scores, although this should be explored in future work.